 Joel Elmquist, D.V.M., Ph.D.

-Maclin Family Distinguished Professor in Medical Science, in Honor of Dr. Roy A. Brinkley
+Maclin Family Distinguished Professorship in Medical Science, in Honor of Dr. Roy A. Brinkley

 Carl H. Westcott Distinguished Chair in Medical Research

 Departments of Internal Medicine and Pharmacology